-With regard to our RNR program, as of January 13, 2024, we owned 8 families (including 2 of which also cover our CHK1 program), including 2 pending US provisional patent applications, 3 pending US non-provisional patent applications, pending applications in Australia, Brazil, Canada, China, Europe, France, Japan, Korea, Mexico, and Taiwan, as well as 3 pending applications filed pursuant to the Patent Cooperation Treaty (PCT).
+With regard to our RNR program, as of September 30, 2023, we owned 8 families, including 1 pending US provisional patent application, 3 pending US non-provisional patent applications, pending applications in Australia, Brazil, Canada, China, Europe, France, Japan, Korea, Mexico, and Taiwan, as well as 3 pending applications filed pursuant to the Patent Cooperation Treaty (PCT).
 These patent rights relate to the compositions of matter, as well as methods of treating diseases using RNR inhibitors.
 We expect patents issued from these applications, if any, to expire in 2041-2044 without accounting for any patent term adjustment or extension that may be available.